buithanhlongcb/Nightcrow_Auto_Detect_Attack/README.md

 ## Feature:
 **Image Detection**: Use opencv to detect image in screen.
 When detected, press key given and done.

-**Sending Discord Notify**: When detected, discord will receive the notify that image have object detected.
+**Sending Discord Notify**: When detected, Discord will receive a notification that the object is detected and the screen containing the detected object.

 ## Tutorial for NightCrows:
 ![Untitled](https://github.com/user-attachments/assets/720f7116-e851-4850-acb8-c1e7050e5eb0)